 Install A Sunken Trampoline

-Nothing keeps children (and parents) entertained quite like a trampoline so it would make sense to place one somewhere in your family-friendly garden.
-Unfortunately, most trampolines take up a lot of space, which is why many parents opt against getting on for their kids.
+Nothing keeps children (and parents) entertained quite like a trampoline.
+So it would make sense to place one somewhere in your family-friendly garden.
+Unfortunately, most trampolines take up a lot of space.
+This is why many parents opt against getting on for their kids.
 Thankfully, you always have the option to install a sunken trampoline.
-As they’re on the ground, these are a lot safer for your children and are a much more subtle option for your garden.
+As they’re on the ground, these are a lot safer for your children.
+They are also a much more subtle option for your garden.

-Unless you have a huge garden, a swing set can take up a lot of room, completely overcrowding what little space you have.
-Fortunately, to kids, anything that swings is deemed as a swing, so, instead of going out and buying a huge swing set, multitask your furniture and buy a beautiful swing seat instead.
-This will take up much less room and is something you can relax on when your kids aren’t using it.
+Unless you have a huge garden, a swing set can take up a lot of room.
+It can completely overcrowd what little space you have.
+Fortunately, to kids, anything that swings is deemed as a swing.
+So instead of going out and buying a huge swing set, multitask your furniture and buy a beautiful swing seat instead.
+This will take up much less room and is something you and other family members can relax on when your kids aren’t using it.
 The same idea also works for hammocks and rockers.

 Make Space For Adults

 Children tend to take up a lot of space, but you shouldn’t surrender your entire garden to them.
 Instead, make sure that you create a private area just for you, your partner, and any other adults you invite over.
 This should be somewhere quiet and away from the children, where you can truly relax.
-This space can be anywhere you want it to be, like a seating area near the pond or a raised patio, just make sure that your children know to respect your space as you do theirs.
+This space can be anywhere you want it to be.
+For example, a seating area near the pond or a raised patio.
+Just make sure that your children know to respect your space as you do theirs.

 Don’t Aim For Perfect